valeev/NLog.Splunk/README.md

 NLog.Splunk.Simple
 ===================

-Splunk target for sending logs to splunk by /receivers/simple
+NLog target for sending logs to splunk by /receivers/simple

 ----------